mdawoud27/binary_trees/README.md

 # Binary Trees

-This project is about binary trees and includes various functions to work with binary trees, such as finding the height, depth, and size of a tree, checking if a tree is balanced, and more.

-## Introduction

 This project is focused on implementing various operations and functionalities related to binary trees in the C programming language.
 Binary trees are hierarchical data structures that consist of nodes connected by edges.
 Each node in a binary tree has at most two children, often referred to as the left child and the right child.
+This repo includes various functions to work with binary trees, such as finding the height, depth, and size of a tree, checking if a tree is balanced, and more.

 ## General Topics
 - What is a binary tree.